The Gnoo Blas Classic Car Club Inc is keeping alive the history of the old Gnoo Blas road racing circuit at Orange in central NSW.

 Gnoo Blas in 1960 was the venue for the inaugural Australian Touring Car Championship, now the V8 series, which attracted a field of 50 drivers and a dozen different makes of cars.
 David McKay (Jaguar), Bill Pitt (Jaguar) and Ron Hodgson (Jaguar) were the place-getters.

-The Gnoo Blas club has more than 420 members and has monthly runs on the third Sunday of the month.
-It meets at Orange Ex-Services Club on the third Monday.
+The Gnoo Blas club has more than 320 members and has monthly runs on the third Sunday of the month.
+It meets at Orange Waratah’s Club on the third Monday of every month

 The club holds its annual Gnoo Blas Classic every year on the third weekend in February in Jack Brabham Park in the centre of the old track.